 James Lynn, co-founder of Currensea, said: “Our research emphasises the considerable impact of the pandemic on our spending habits while abroad.
 While there has been an overarching gradual decline in cash payments in recent years, it’s clear hygiene has been a key driver to this significant behavioural change.
 While taking cash abroad used to be the norm, card transactions are now becoming the most popular method of payment, especially as cash has always been a more expensive option due to ATM fees and higher exchange rates.
 However, Brits must be aware of the potential hidden charges associated with poor rates, so it’s important Brits choose the right payment method.
 At Currensea we are pleased to have created a new way to spend abroad that will link directly to your bank account, saving you money without the hassle of having to transfer money from your normal bank.”

-Currensea is the first-of-its-kind Direct Debit Travel Card that allows consumers to spend directly from their high-street bank account without the charges, saving British travellers money against all the major high-street banks, travel cards and prepaid cards.
+Currensea's travel debit card, the first-of-its-kind direct debit travel card that allows consumers to spend directly from their high-street bank account without the charges, saving British travellers money against all the major high-street banks, Supermarkets, travel credit cards and prepaid travel cards.
 In fact, it saves consumers at least 85% by cutting out the normal high-street bank fees and charges for every transaction when spending abroad.
-The firm has recently partnered with Singapore Airlines so that customers can use their Currensea savings to collect KrisFlyer miles whenever they spend abroad.
+The firm has recently partnered with Singapore Airlines so that customers can use their Currensea travel debit card savings to collect KrisFlyer miles whenever they spend abroad.
 It’s the first non-credit card in the UK to offer such a benefit, as well as giving customers more miles for their buck by offering 2 KrisFlyer miles for every £1 (or equivalent) when they spend abroad.
 Fees saved by using Currensea can also be used to save the planet by recovering ocean-bound plastic, planting trees, or it can stay put in their bank account!

 Supporting all 180 currencies, all Currensea payments are also covered by MasterCard’s chargeback protection.
 Find out more about Currensea here: https://www.currensea.com.